Frequently asked questions

 Regarding Your Stay in Apukka Resort, Rovaniemi, Lapland

 Here you’ll find the answers to some of the most frequently asked questions regarding Apukka Resort.
-If you have a question in mind that you can’t find an answer to from below, our front desk team is always happy to help you – just email us to email@example.com
+If you have a question in mind that you can’t find a solution to from below, our front desk team is always happy to help you – email us at email@example.com

 Where is Apukka Resort located?

-Apukka Resort is located in Rovaniemi, Finnish Lapland.
-Our location is only 18 km (20 minutes) from the city of Rovaniemi, 12 km (15 minutes) from Rovaniemi airport and 8 km (10 minutes) from Santa’s Village.
-Apukka Resort stands in the embrace of two wilderness lakes in the midst of the most stunning arctic nature.
+Apukka Resort is located in Rovaniemi, Lapland, Finland.
+Our location is only 18 km (a 20-minute drive) from the city of Rovaniemi, 12 km (a 15-minute drive) from Rovaniemi airport and 8 km (a 10-minute drive) from Santa’s Village.
+Apukka Resort stands in the embrace of two wilderness lakes in the midst of the most stunning Arctic nature.

 I am thinking of booking a holiday in Apukka.
 What reservations should I make first?